-In this section, we describe how we use the EBA capital exercise in order to pin down the effect of higher capital requirements on risk metrics (in subsection III.A).
-We then describe the various risk metrics we consider (subsection III.B).
-We close this section off by discussing sample selection and providing summary statistics (subsection III.C).
+In this section, we describe how we use the EBA capital exercise in order to pin down the effect of higher capital requirements on risk metrics (Section III.A).
+We then describe the various risk metrics we consider (Section III.B).
+We close this section off by discussing sample selection and providing summary statistics (Section III.C).